 The primary purpose of your siding is to protect your home.
-The siding on your home, when installed correctly, will keep your house warm during the winter and prevent mildew and mold from damaging it.
+The siding on your home, when installed correctly, will keep your house warm during the winter, cool during the summer, and will also prevent mildew and mold from damaging it.

 However, your siding’s primary weakness is water, which could cause damage to your home.
 The water from rain, snow, and ice could soften and warp the wall and ceiling wood if it slips through the slats.
 You may not notice siding damage until it is time to replace your siding because it covers your home’s exterior.

 Learn how to protect siding from water damage in this blog post from our residential siding replacement experts.

 Keep plants and trees trimmed

 Water vapor escapes from plants and trees through their pores and branches.
 It is possible for water to sneak into the cracks of your siding if your shrubs are too close to your home.
 If possible, trim branches several inches away from your sidings to ensure adequate airflow.
 This will also allow space for proper drying of leaves and branches.

 There are other ways to protect your home from the elements besides siding.
 The gutters and downspouts collect rainwater and direct it away from the siding and foundation of your home.
 It is possible to increase the chances of your siding being damaged if you neglect your gutters.
 Clogged gutters can cause water to overflow and spill onto the siding of your house.
 A gutter should be cleaned at least twice a year, usually in the fall and spring.
 Install a gutter guard which will let water flow freely while keeping leaves and pests out.

 The siding should be carefully watched during the winter months as snow and ice buildup can lead to major water damage and degradation.
 If there is heavy snow, it can pull down the gutter and siding of your home causing potential damage.
 Keep your roof clear of snow and ice during the winter months to avoid any damage to your home.
 It is also a significant way to extend the siding’s lifespan and avoid having to replace it.